 How does the word “accountability” make you feel — honestly?

-Accountability is the last step in our MVP plan for goal-setting, distilled from the 10 Step Arootah Success Formula, and it’s the hardest part when it comes to achieving goals.
+Accountability is the last step in our MVP plan for goal setting, distilled from the Goal Principles book (new edition coming soon!), and it’s the hardest part when it comes to achieving goals.

 Here’s why accountability can make all the difference in achieving your goals, plus how you can create it.